 Asst.
 Football - Off.
 Coord. & Asst.
 Athletic Communications

 The veteran coach returns for his 13th season at Middlebury and his fifth season as the Panthers’ offensive coordinator.
 Since 2009, the Middlebury offense owns 10 first-place spots in the national rankings, while holding 19 more spots in the top 10 for offensive production.
 This is Early’s ninth season leading the offensive line and the field-goal unit.
-(In 2004–07, he coached NFL place-kicker Steven Hauschka.)
+(In 2005–06, he coached future NFL place-kicker Steven Hauschka, '07.)
 Arriving at Middlebury in 2001, he spent his first four seasons coaching the defensive line before taking over offensive line duties in 2005.
 During his tenure on offense, Early developed several All-NESCAC players, as well as two All-American offensive linemen.

 He began his collegiate coaching career in 1996 at the University of Chicago, working with the tight ends.
 Following two years in Illinois, Early moved to Hamilton College where he coached the receivers and special teams while assisting the Continental baseball program.
 In 1999, he moved on to coach the wide receivers at Brockport before going to Swarthmore College in 2000 to coach the running backs and special teams.

 The Schenectady, New York, native graduated from the University at Albany with a degree in rhetoric and communication, holding a master’s degree in education from Peru State.
 Beyond the winter and spring seasons where Early works as an assistant in the Athletic Communications Office, managing game statistics and press releases for numerous sporting events at Middlebury, he is an adviser for Middlebury’s student-based Newman Club.